jordanpotti/guardduty-opsec/README.md

 Typically, its the lowest bar for monitoring in an AWS environment, but can and does trip up attackers, pentesters and red teams.

+For each GuardDuty Findings, there are opsec considerations one should take to avoid triggering the alert.
+This is definitely not an all inclusive list, so please make a pull request, or open an issue!

 | FINDING TYPE  | THREAT PURPOSE | RESOURCE | SEVERITY |
 | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------- | -------- | -------- |